vacp2p/rfc/specs/waku/waku-rpc-api.md

 #### `waku_newKeyPair`

+Generates a public and private key pair used for message encryption and decryption.

 ##### Parameters

+none

 ##### Response

+ - **string** - Key ID on success or an error on failure.

 #### `waku_addPrivateKey`

+Stores a key and returns its ID.

 ##### Parameters

+- **string** - Private key as hex bytes.

 ##### Response

+ - **string** - Key ID on success or an error on failure.

 #### `waku_deleteKeyPair`

+Deletes a specific key if it exists.

 ##### Parameters

+- **string** - ID of the Key pair.

 ##### Response

+- **bool** - `true` on success or an error on failure.

 #### `waku_hasKeyPair`